Chen Lifu: Life and career

 In 1938, Chen was again promoted, becoming the minister of education.
 Chen held this position until 1944.
 After the end of the Second Sino-Japanese War, he became vice president of the Legislative Yuan.

 Chen went to the United States to support Thomas E. Dewey's campaign in the 1948 United States presidential election, a move that earned the Kuomintang the ire of Harry S. Truman.
 With the Kuomintang defeat in the Chinese Civil War, Chen went to Taiwan.

-Under pressure from Chen Cheng and others, he resigned from politics and moved to the United States.
+Under pressure from Chen Cheng after the falling out of relations between him and Chiang Kai-shek, he resigned from politics and moved to the United States.
+His brother, Chen Guofu, remained in Taiwan until his death in 1952.

+In America, Chen ran a newspaper for the Chinese-American community in New York City.
+Additionally, Chen ran a chicken farm in New Jersey in order to make a living during his time in exile.
+He returned to Taiwan in 1961 to visit his father, Chen Qiye, before he died.
+In his memoir, Chen also stated that he was received by Chen Cheng at the airport alongside a thousand people and met with Chiang at his father's house.
 He did not permanently return to Taiwan until 1968, 3 years after Chen Cheng's death.

+In 1993, Chen published a memoir titled The Storm Clouds Clear Over China which documented his role in Chinese politics and the Chinese Civil War.
+In his memoir, Chen denied the existence of the CC Clique and refused to provide an English name for the movement.

 In Taiwan, Chen served as the vice chairman of the Chinese Cultural Renaissance committee, the chairman of the Confucius-Mencius Society, and the chairman of the China Medical University.
 He died in Taichung on 8 February 2001 at the age of 100.